-Run by the SCiP Alliance Lincolnshire and the East Midlands Hub, this conference, spread over two afternoons, will give you the opportunity to explore the Thriving Lives Toolkit, to connect with other schools and to hear practical examples on how you might use the Toolkit to enhance your practice.
+Run by the SCiP Alliance South West Hub, this conference will give you the opportunity to explore the Thriving Lives Toolkit, to connect with other schools and to hear from partners keen to help.

 Thank you for your all you do to help Service children thrive.
 I look forward to hearing how the toolkit has helped you and what more we can do.
 Get in touch through our website or start a conversation on Twitter - @scipalliance.